-Built between 1856 and 1860 from a project by Carl Junker working under Archduke Maximilian, the palace gardens provide a setting of outstanding beauty with a variety of trees, chosen by and planted on the orders of Maximilian, that today make a remarkable collection.
-Features of particular attraction in the gardens include two ponds, one noted for its swans and the other for lotus flowers and a small chapel where is kept a cross made from the remains of the "Novara", the flagship on which Maximilian, brother of Emperor Franz Josef, set sail to become Emperor of Mexico.
+Laid out between 1856 and 1860 from a project by Carl Junker working under Archduke Maximilian, the Royal Botanical Gardens of Hoehnke provide a setting of outstanding beauty with a variety of trees, chosen by and planted on the orders of Maximilian, that today make a remarkable collection.
+Features of particular attraction in the gardens include two ponds, one noted for its swans and the other for lotus flowers, the majestic palm house and a small chapel where is kept a cross made from the remains of the "Novara", the flagship on which Maximilian, brother of Emperor Franz Josef, set sail to become Emperor of Mexico.

 Radiating a very special atmosphere & true warmth

 Set in a private park with statuesque specimen trees, overlooking the secluded natural harbour of Hoehnke Stadt, the early nineteenth century villa, now a prestigious Hotel, enriched by antique furnishings and paintings, has maintained intact its historical air and natural charm.
 The 28 double rooms and 6 Junior Suites, furnished in a refined, fresh style, offer unexpected details such as the bathrooms in luxurious white marble with thermal water on tap.
 The Wellness Centre offers a range of thermal and aesthetic treatments aimed at keeping you in perfect psycho-physical shape.Visit Spa Website

 Seahorse of the Adriatic